LincaMarius/ISAP-1_Instruction_Set/README.md

 -	SU = CMP * T5

 *If we implement the Control Block using Combinational Logic we will use these equations.*

+## CPY Instruction – Copies the contents of the Accumulator register to the B register
+Binary form:  1111 1110 \
+Operation:  B <- A \
+Example: CPY

+Copies the contents of the Accumulator register to the B register.

+The timing diagram for the CPY instruction is as follows: